delphix/couchbase/docs/docs/Linking.md

 7. Based on approach selection, follow the steps either for XDCR or Couchbase Backup Manager method.
 The Description of both methods is below.
 8. Enter the details for **Staging Couchbase host** - FQDN or IP address recommended.
 9. Enter the details for **Staging Port Number** available on the staging host.
 The default port for couchbase is 8091.
 10. Enter the details for **Backup Location** available on the staging host.
+For instance, if your Backup Path is specified as "/u01/couchbase/backups/," the corresponding **Backup Location** should be set as "/u01/couchbase".
+11. Enter the details for **Backup Archive Name**.
+    - If Backup Path is specified as "/u01/couchbase/backups/," the corresponding **Backup Archive Name** should be set as "backups".
+    - If the **Backup Archive Name** field left empty then it will automatically ingest new full backups.
+The plugin will search for backup folders in the format %Y%m%d%H%M%S within **Backup Location**.
-11. Enter the details for **Backup repository**
+12. Enter the details for **Backup repository**
-12. Enter the details for **Mount Path** available on the staging host.
+13. Enter the details for **Mount Path** available on the staging host.
 This empty folder acts as a base for NFS mounts.
-13. Enter the details for **Staging Cluster Name** to setup new cluster on the staging host.
+14. Enter the details for **Staging Cluster Name** to setup new cluster on the staging host.
-14. Enter the configuration details for your staging cluster as per resource availability on the staging host.
+15. Enter the configuration details for your staging cluster as per resource availability on the staging host.
     - Cluster RAM Size
     - Cluster Index RAM Size
     - Cluster FTS RAM Size